-Since the true underlying graph is unknown, we infer it from the data.
-To this end, we first decompose the time-series into its fundamental components and then infer the underlying graph for each component independently.
-This entire process is conducted offline.
-The graph structure is assumed to be static, hence it is not updated over time.

-\subsubsection{Decomposition}
+\subsection{Decomposition}

-The first step in our approach involves decomposing the time-series into three fundamental components: trend, residual, and one or more seasonal components.
-This decomposition is crucial as it isolates the inherent characteristics of the time-series, thus improving the accuracy of forecasting and analysis~\cite{forecast5040037}.
-The decomposition process begins with the application of a moving weighted average filter to the time-series.
-The weights for this kernel are derived from the tricube function given below:
+The first step in our approach involves decomposing the time-series into its fundamental components: trend, residual, and one or more seasonal components.
+This decomposition is crucial as it isolates the inherent characteristics of the time-series, thus improving the accuracy of forecasting~\cite{forecast5040037}.

+The decomposition method adopted here is inspired by the MSTL decomposition technique~\cite{bandara2025mstl}.
+It begins with the application of a weighted moving average filter to the time-series, where the weights for this kernel are derived from the tricube function given below:

-It assigns higher weights to nearby data points and lower weights to distant ones.
+Intuitively, it assigns higher weights to nearby data points and lower weights to distant ones.
 The extracted trend is then subtracted from the original time-series to obtain the detrended series.

 Next, the period of seasonality (e.g., daily or weekly patterns) must be determined.
-The period of seasonality can be identified using methods such as autocorrelation analysis, Fourier Transform, data visualization, or expert prior knowledge; in this work, we relied on data visualization and prior expert knowledge.
-To capture seasonal patterns in the detrended series, an aggregation approach with a sliding window of appropriate length and stride is used.
+This can be done using various methods, such as autocorrelation analysis, Fourier transform, data visualization, etc.

+The next step is to capture seasonal patterns in the detrended series.
+A simple aggregation approach with a sliding window of appropriate length (denoted as $k$) and stride (denoted as $m$) is used for this purpose.
 The seasonal pattern is identified by averaging the segments covered by the sliding window.

-Fig.~\ref{fig:seasonality} illustrates this process.
+Figure~\ref{fig:seasonality} illustrates this process.
 In each step of moving the sliding window, $S_i$ is calculated using the following equation:

-where $B_i$ is the i-th block of the detrended time-series.
-Each block is a vector containing $p$ data points, where $p$ represents the length of the seasonality period, ranging from index $i\times p$ to $(i+1)\times p-1$.
+where $B_i$ is the i-th segment of the detrended time-series.
+Each segment contains $p$ data points, where $p$ represents the length of the seasonality period inferred in the previous step.
+Hence, the data points in $B_i$ have indices $i\times p$ to $(i+1)\times p-1$.
 To preserve the input length, padding is added to both ends of the time-series.
-This padding consists of repeated copies of the first and last blocks.
+This padding consists of copies of the first and last blocks.

-Finally, the so-obtained seasonal components are subtracted from the detrended series to obtain the residual component.
-Each variate of the multivariate time-series, except for date and time features, undergoes this decomposition process separately.
-By the end of this procedure, we have extracted a trend, a residual, and one or multiple seasonal components for each variate, ensuring that the unique characteristics of each time-series are accurately captured and ready for the subsequent analysis.